cmdviegas/hadoop-spark/README.md

 docker compose build && docker compose up
 ```

+#### Description:
-- `docker compose run --rm init` updates the `docker-compose.yml` file based on the number of worker nodes and downloads the Hadoop and Spark distributions.
+- `docker compose run --rm init` - updates the `docker-compose.yml` file based on the number of worker nodes and downloads the Hadoop and Spark distributions.

-- `docker compose build && docker compose up` builds the hadoop-spark Docker image and then starts the containers running the Hadoop and Spark services.

   - If needed, you can run `docker compose run --rm init default` to restore the `docker-compose.yml` file to its default configuration.

+- `docker compose build && docker compose up` - builds the hadoop-spark image and then starts the containers running Hadoop and Spark services.

+> [!WARNING]\
+> Teste

+> [!NOTE]\
+> Test

-## 💻 Usage:
+## 💻 Services usage:

 ### Accessing the Cluster

-After deploying the containers, you can use the cluster by accessing the `spark-master` node via terminal and run pyspark or spark-submit.
+After deploying the containers, you can use the cluster by accessing the `spark-master` node via terminal and run `pyspark` or `spark-submit`.
 To access the `spark-master`, run the following command in a terminal:
 ```
 docker exec -it spark-master bash
 ```